Swim Tests

 OURCs Rules

-The rules are summarised as follows (see 2.4.1a for full details):
+The rules are summarised as follows (see 2.4.a. for further details):

 • Upon failure of a swim test, that athlete is prohibited from water outings until they subsequently pass a swim test.